HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

     - "Describe what a DataFrame is in Python."
     - "Access and summarize data stored in a DataFrame."
     - "Define indexing as it relates to data structures."
-    - "Perform basic mathematical operations and summary statistics on data in a Pandas DataFrame."
+    - "Perform basic summary statistics on data in a Pandas DataFrame."
     - "Create simple plots."
 ---

 # Working With Pandas DataFrames in Python

-We can automate the processes listed above using Python.
-It is efficient to spend time building code to perform these tasks because once it is built, we can use our code over and over on different datasets that share a similar format.
+We can automate the processes of downloading and importing data files using Python.
+It is efficient to spend time building code to perform these tasks because once it is built, we can use our code over and over on different files that share a similar format.
 This makes our methods easily reproducible.
 We can also share our code with colleagues so they can replicate our analysis.

 ### Starting in the same spot

-To help the lesson run smoothly, let's ensure everyone is in the same directory.
+To help the lesson run smoothly, we are downloading an example data file from a URL address.
+If running Python on your computer, make sure that the data file is in the same directory from which you launch Jypyter Notebooks.
 This should help us avoid path and file name issues.
-At this time please navigate to the workshop directory.
-If you working in IPython Notebook be sure that you start your notebook in the workshop directory.

 A quick aside that there are Python libraries like [OS Library](https://docs.python.org/3/library/os.html) that can work with our